Merseyside Tramway Preservation Society was founded in 1960 by students at Liverpool University Public Transport Society

 There, cracks were found in the bogies due to metal fatigue and the car

 was put in store.
 Eventually a six-figure sum was spent on the car and

-it entered service at the National museum during 1993.
+it entered service at the National Tramway Museum during 1993.

 restoration team then looked for other Merseyside trams to work on and

 the collection was started.
 The Society gradually evolved over the

 years into the the form it is in today.
 Not only a team of dedicated